dmathisen/HitareaJS/README.md

 ----

 ### Example
 Grab the code and check out `example.html`.

-More examples to come.
+More examples up at [danmathisen.com/hitarea-js](http://danmathisen.com/hitarea-js/).

 ----